 As noted by WBA, in deployment scenarios where (IP) data packets exchanged between a STA and a 3GPP 5G core network traverse an IEEE 802.11 air interface but do not have appropriate Differentiated Services Code Point (DSCP) marking from which the required QoS treatment can be mapped at the transmitter, rule-based packet classification and QoS assignment can be performed instead.
 This approach may be necessary in scenarios where any DSCP marking applied to packets at source is removed or modified by intermediate nodes on the public Internet or by Internet Service Providers (ISPs).

 A procedure for access to 3GPP 5G core networks via non-3GPP access networks (i.e. IEEE 802.11 based networks) is defined in [7] whereby QoS flows are mapped, according to their QoS requirements, to IPsec (Internet Protocol security) tunnel mode Child SAs (Security Associations) between the UE and N3IWF (for untrusted access) or TNGF (for trusted access).
 Since each Child SA is identified by a Security Parameter Index (SPI) value, the SPI field in packet headers can be used as the packet classifier for a QoS rule.
-The TCLAS element defined in IEEE Std.
-802.11-2020 [3] supports classification based on IPsec SPI.
+The TCLAS element defined in IEEE Std 802.11™-2020 [3] supports classification based on IPsec SPI.
 Please refer to subclause 9.4.2.30, Frame classifier type 10 (IP extensions and higher layer parameters).
 With respect to Figure 9-327, the Protocol Number or Next Header field and Filter Value/Mask fields need to be set appropriately to specify the SPI field, depending on the use of Encapsulating Security Payload (ESP) or Authentication Header (AH) protocol, (IPv4) UDP/TCP encapsulation and/or IPv6 extension headers.
 Multiple TCLAS elements (together with a TCLAS Processing element, see subclause 9.4.2.32) can be used to specify a classifier comprising both an SPI value and other parameters such as (outer) IP addresses and ports.

-IEEE Std.
-802.11-2020 defines several capabilities that make use of TCLAS elements for packet classification, notably the Stream Classification Service (SCS) (refer to subclause 11.25.2) and TS operations (refer to subclause 11.4).
+IEEE Std 802.11™-2020 defines several capabilities that make use of TCLAS elements for packet classification, notably the Stream Classification Service (SCS) (refer to subclause 11.25.2) and TS operations (refer to subclause 11.4).
 In both cases, the STA can request the AP to apply rules to downlink traffic that, on transmission, assign a specified User Priority (UP) to frames containing IP packets that match the TCLAS element(s) classifier.
 The STA might make such a request at the time the Child SAs are initiated and the corresponding SPI values, and the 5G QoS Identifiers (5QIs) of QoS flows associated with each Child SA (which can be mapped to a UP value for each Child SA), are known.

 Alternatively, in some deployments (such as trusted access) the AP might be configured directly with equivalent classification rules, without explicit signaling between the STA and AP.